Brief Case

 Right Expectations

 This is all well and good, but if it were up to us, God’s aid would be preventative.
-He would arrange our lives in such a way that we never encountered affliction.

 But as we know from experience, God does not always alleviate our distress as we wish for us or expect from him.